Temitopesam1/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
-> !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.
+> !NOTE: Domain names are not included in AWS’ free tier and will incur a cost. gg
+STUDENT NOTE

+A link to the endpoint URL for a running elastic beanstalk deployment: ImgFilter-dev.us-east-1.elasticbeanstalk.com

+Alink to the github repository: https://github.com/Temitopesam1/cloud-developer/tree/master/course-02/project